 The Rogbonko Village Retreat allows those seeking new experiences and adventures an insight into this other country.
 Sleeping in a traditional house, eating local food, and joining in with the everyday life of the village, they will gain a greater appreciation of rural Sierra Leone.

-The Rogbonko Village Retreat is an initiative by Sheka Forna – whose father was born in the village – intended to generate interest in rural Sierra Leone, and to educate visitors and local people alike in the importance of traditional values.
+The Rogbonko Village Retreat is an initiative by Sheka Forna – whose father was born in the village – intended to generate interest in rural Sierra Leone and to educate visitors and local people alike about the importance of traditional values.

-Built a little way from the village the Rogbonko Village Retreat consists of two mud brick houses, each with two twin bedrooms, a living room and bathroom.
-Facing the houses is the ‘barray’ – an open sided round house offering a shady place to eat, sit and chat.
+Built a little way from the village the Rogbonko Village Retreat consists of two mud brick houses, each with two twin bedrooms, a living room, and a bathroom.
+Facing the houses is the ‘barray’ – an open-sided round house offering a shady place to eat, sit and chat.